samulisuomi/finsi/README.md

 ## Naming

 The layout is still called `Finnish - US Influenced` in the downloadable layout files as I haven't had time to regenerate them with the new name.
-Sry.

 ## Limitations and caveats